 A half-day trip.

 A trip to the waterfall took place on the day of our departure from Zurich.
-We got into the bus with a suitcase, because the organizer offered a stop at the airport on the way back from the trip.
-We liked this variant very much and it allowed to save on the return ticket for the train from the city centre to the airport (almost 18 CHF / USD).
+We got on the bus with a suitcase, because the organizer offered a stop at the airport on the way back from the trip.
+We liked this variant very much and it allowed us to save on the return ticket for the train from the city centre to the airport (almost 18 CHF / USD).

 A trip to the waterfall also ensures an unforgettable experience.
 Rheinfall is the largest waterfall in Europe in terms of water flow.
 It is located at the turn of the Rhine in Neuhausen am Rheinfall, in the canton of Schaffhausen in Switzerland.
 The waterfall is quite low, 23 meters high, but its strength and the amount of water flowing through it, arouse amazing respect.
-The average water flow through the waterfall is 425 thousand of litres per second.
+The average water flow through the waterfall is 425 thousand litres per second.
 On the day we visited the waterfall, the water flow was 0.5 million litres of water per second.

 Rhine Falls -experience